 Does that completely quash the chance of an introvert getting good jobs?
 Not at all; being an introvert does not hamper ones creative ability, and creativity is one of the ingredients that make for a good employee.

-In this post, certain jobs at which an introvert can thrive on in 2018 will be discussed.
+In this post, certain jobs at which an introvert can thrive on will be discussed.

 1. Social media manager